The Equivalence of Schr\"{o}dinger and Heisenberg Pictures in Quantum Cellular Automata

-Arrighi, Nesme, and Werner~\cite{anw:odqca}, working in the {\it Schr\"{o}dinger} picture, construct a QCA with a finite dimensional Hilbert space residing over each point (cell) of an infinite lattice.
-In this model, a QCA is described on a suitably defined Hilbert space composed over the lattice from individual Hilbert spaces of each cell, the composite being the \textit{Hilbert space of finite configurations}.
-A typical pure state of a QCA consists of finitely many cells in ``active" states in a background of cells in a {\it quiescent} state.
-Hence, this QCA is defined over {\it finite, unbounded configurations}.
-It evolves at each time step through a unitary, translation-invariant and causal~\footnote{Causality refers to the finite speed of information propagation.} operator, called the \textit{global evolution operator}.
-Among elegant results related to this formalism, is the work of Arrgihi, Nesme and Werner on localizabitlity of quantum cellular automata (QCA)~\cite{anw:ucil}.~\footnote{We refer to both quantum cellular {\it automaton} and quantum cellular {\it automata} by QCA.}
+Arrighi, Nesme, and Werner~\cite{anw:odqca} describe an axiomatic QCA in the Hilbert space formalism.
+Each cell takes values in the {\it states} of a finite dimensional Hilbert space, the {\it cell Hilbert space}.
+A typical basis element of the QCA Hilbert space consists of finitely many cells taking arbitrary values in the cell Hilbert space with a background of cells taking a designated identical {\it quiescent} value.
+The QCA Hilbert space is called the {\it Hilbert space of finite, unbounded configurations} (UFC Hilbert space).
+The state of the QCA evolves at each time step by a unitary, translation-invariant and {\it causal} operator.
+Causality, in this description, refers to a finite speed of information propagation at each step in the sense of evolution of the state: the state of each cell after a step of evolution depends on that of the cells in its finite neighborhood prior to the step.
+This QCA, because of unitary evolution, is in the Schr\"{o}dinger picture of quantum mechanics.
+Among elegant results related to this formalism is the work of Arrgihi, Nesme and Werner on localizabitlity of quantum cellular automata (QCA)~\cite{anw:ucil}.
+We refer to this QCA model including its evolution as the {\it Schr\"{o}dinger template} of QCA.

-The interested reader can find in~\cite{sl:wqcqlg} a brief overview of the historical development and significance of Quantum Cellular Automata (QCA) as models of computation and for simulation of fundamental physics.
-In it, the authors establish the connection between a QCA and a Quantum Lattice Gas Automaton (QLGA),~\footnote{We refer to both quantum lattice gas {\it automaton} and quantum lattice gas {\it automata} by QLGA.} by giving a local condition that characterizes a QCA as a QLGA.
-A QLGA models multiple particles propagating on a lattice and scattering at the lattice points (called {\it sites} in this context) through interactions.
-The description of a QLGA in~\cite{sl:wqcqlg} illustrates the relation between the Schr\"{o}dinger and the Heisenberg pictures that we will discuss.